 Deteriorates Mental Health

 Psychological research by NCBI has cited loneliness as one of the major reasons for causing mental illnesses.
 In India itself, 46% of employees suffer from some form of stress.
 These feelings of isolation can cause depression, anxiety, and in some extreme cases, even suicide.
 Loneliness often makes people feel disconnected or alienated from those around them.
 They feel nobody understands them, or they are not likable, and nobody cares about them.
 Loneliness festers a lot of self-doubt and insecurity.
 As a result, they isolate themselves from others which causes negative thoughts and emotions.

 When people feel they lack an emotional connection with anyone or don't have anyone, they turn to things they can hold on to.
 Thus, they start smoking or consuming alcohol, or getting addicted to drugs.
 Apart from this, loneliness increases the risk of serious cardiovascular diseases.
 A 2016 study involving 1,81,000 adults found that loneliness increases the risk of coronary heart disease by 29%.

 In the context of an organization, workplace loneliness refers to feeling disengaged and disconnected from work and peers.
 Since employees feel they lack the desired connection with peers, they become emotionally detached from the organization and its success.
 The lack of belonging reduces their commitment to the organization.
 Employees rarely get involved with the organization's functions and important decision-making processes.
 The overall result is reduced employee engagement.

 Learn more: What is Employee Engagement?

 Workplace loneliness over a long time can make employees even decide to leave the organization.
 Since employees who feel lonely feel no attachment to their work and organization, their motivation to work and perform is also very low.
-Their sense of belonging to the organization is very low and they feel they have no purpose in the organization.
-This can lead them to make the decision to leave your organization.
+Their sense of belonging to the organization is very low, and they feel they have no purpose in the organization.
+This can lead them to decide to leave your organization.

 Declines Job Performance